-At Jacobs & Dow in New Haven, Connecticut, your criminal defense lawyer has a thorough understanding of all the pretrial diversion programs and which ones are right for you.
+The experienced criminal defense attorneys at Jacobs & Dow, LLC, have a thorough understanding of pretrial diversion programs and which ones are right for our clients.

-The pre-trial diversion programs recognize that, in many instances, those accused of certain crimes deserve a "second chance" (or, in some instances, a third or fourth chance).
+The pretrial diversion programs recognize that, in many instances, those accused of certain crimes deserve a second chance (or, in some instances, a third or fourth chance).
 The goal of these programs is rehabilitation, not punishment.
-Successful participation in the programs generally results in charges that are dismissed and ultimately erased.
+Successful participation in the programs generally results in the dismissal of charges and ultimately being permanently erased from your record.
 Following are descriptions of available programs.

-To schedule an appointment and discuss your case and the legal options available to you, contact our firm today.
+We welcome the opportunity to review the facts of your criminal case and help determine the legal options available to you.
+Call (203) 772-3100 or use our online contact form to schedule a meeting.
 In addition to weekday office hours, we are open for client meetings on Saturday mornings and by appointment on Sundays, holidays and evenings.